hackathon-team-3/project/terraform/README.md

 * Roger can create more workspaces tied to specific repos/working directories
 * Roger will also create a workspaces that are not tied to any repo so that you can configure your own.

-## High-level Instructions on configuring repo to workspace
+## Instructions on configuring repo to workspace

 * `settings` and `vcs` to configure VCS and `REPOSITORY`
 * `settings` and `general` to configure `TERRAFORM WORKING DIRECTORY`